Elder Conservatorium of Music and School of Performing Arts: Classical Choirs

 Carl Crossin OAM has been Head of Choral Music at the Conservatorium since 2002 when the current choral program was initiated.
 He is also artistic director and conductor of Adelaide Chamber Singers and was awarded an OAM for his services to music (choral music in particular) in the 2007 Australia Day Honours List.

 Elder Conservatorium Chorale

 The Elder Conservatorium Chorale is a mixed voice choir that draws its membership from the Elder Conservatorium of Music, the University of Adelaide at large, other universities, and from the wider community.
 As well as putting on their own concerts as part of the Elder Conservatorium's Concert Series, the choir regular performs with the Adelaide Symphony Orchestra.

 Bella Voce

 Bella Voce is a female voice choir.

 Orchestras

 Elder Conservatorium Symphony Orchestra

 The Elder Conservatorium Symphony Orchestra (ECSO), conducted by Luke Dollman, consists mainly of full-time students from the Conservatorium's music programs and also includes some students from other faculties within the university.

 Elder Conservatorium Wind Orchestra

-The Elder Conservatorium Wind Orchestra is conducted by Bryan Griffiths.
+The Elder Conservatorium Wind Orchestra is conducted by Colin Prichard.
+Past conductors include Bryan Griffiths.